campbelltaylor32/Global_Trade_News/README.md

 ## Known limitations and next steps

-- The dashboard does not yet overlay the `news_linking` rollup onto the trade pages.
-A "Risk Overlay" page combining structural HHI + GDELT tone is the natural next deliverable.
 - Comtrade returns occasional reporter/HS codes that the published mapping CSVs don't include (new HS revisions, "Areas, n.e.s.").
 They're inserted as placeholders; refresh the mapping CSVs periodically.
-- The single-file `legacy/comtrade_streamlitapp.py` is preserved for reference but is not maintained alongside the multi-page version.
 - Strict attribution in the news loader resolves multi-commodity articles to one `cmd_code`.
 The runner-up is preserved, but a soft-attribution (weighted) variant could be added if multi-cmd analyses become important.

 ---